pingswept/me30-website/content/logistics/syllabus.md

 ## Accommodations for students with disabilities

 Tufts is committed to providing equal access and support to all qualified students through reasonable accommodations so that each student may fully participate in the Tufts experience.
-If you have a disability that requires accommodations, please email accessibility@tufts.edu or call 617-627-4539 to make an appointment to talk with a Student Accessibility Services representative about appropriate accommodations.
-Accommodations cannot be enacted retroactively.
+If you have a disability that requires accommodations, please contact the StAAR Center (formerly Student Accessibility Services) at StaarCenter@tufts.edu or 617-627-4539 to make an appointment with an accessibility representative to determine appropriate accommodations.
+Please be aware that accommodations cannot be enacted retroactively.

+## Coaching in academic skills at the StAAR Center

+In addition to its subject tutoring and writing support that you may use for other classes, the StAAR Center offers academic coaching to hone fundamental academic skills like time management and overcoming procrastination.
+These skills are important for success in this class, and if you are struggling with them, we encourage you to make an appointment for academic coaching by visiting go.tufts.edu/StAARCenter